Spanish–Chamorro Wars: Spanish reprisals (1674–1676)

-Second siege of Hagatña (1676-1677)
+Second siege of Hagatña (1676–1677)

 By this time, the Spanish attacks against villages had become the main cause of grievance among anti-Spanish Chamorros.
 In the late summer of 1676, Agualin, a blind high-caste Chamorro from Hagåtña, began traveling around Guam to rally resistance, like Hurao five years before him.
 As well as the old stories of killing children, Agualin said that the Spaniards were turning children against those resisting the Spaniards and, by their opposition to bachelors' houses, were "depriv[ing] parents of the good price they would have received for the services of their daughters in these houses.
 Instead, they seek to marry off the girls to their own mission helpers or soldiers."
-Agualin also stated that the mission demanded that Chamorros attend religious services when they would rather be working, asking, "What death is worse than the life we are forced to live?"
+Agualin also stated that the mission demanded that Chamorros attend religious services when they would rather be working, asking, "What death is worse than the life we are forced to live?"He believed and called for uniting of all villages to cut off the Spanish soldiers' survival and eliminate the Spanish from the islands.

 Around this time, Antonio Ayhi became known as the most pro-Spanish of the chiefs.
 Ayhi ensured the loyalty of this village, while attempting to prohibit anti-Spanish Chamorros from passing through.
 Other pro-Spanish chiefs included Ignacio Hineti of Sinajana and Alonso So'on of Agat, who led battalions in support of Spanish attacks on hostile villages.
 By this time, at least four villages on Guam had mission schools, whose students were often fiercely loyal to the Spaniards.
 The militia had also begun marrying Chamorro women, further increasing the number of Chamorros with personal ties to the mission.